COVID-19 pandemic in Tennessee: September 2020

 On September 3, 1,144 people incarcerated at South Central Correctional Facility in Clifton had tested positive for the virus.
 The total number of deaths among people incarcerated in state prisons was 14.
 Another round of mass testing began for all state prisons.
 312 Tennessee Department of Correction employees had tested positive for the virus, and one had died.

 On September 9, University of Tennessee had 660 cases, and 990 students self-isolating or in quarantine.
 Students in Massey Hall were required to move out, so that their rooms could be reallocated to students requiring isolation.

 On September 17, WZTV (Fox News Nashville) reported that the mayor of Nashville, John Cooper was shutting down and severely limiting the capacity of bars and restaurants during the July 4th weekend due to a mere 80 coronavirus cases linked to bars.
 As a comparison, more than 1,000 coronavirus cases in Nashville were linked to both construction and nursing homes.
 The mayor's office was falsely reported to have actively deceived the public on the number of coronavirus cases linked to bars and restaurants.
 Bar owners considered this particularly egregious as the "night life economy makes Nashville go" and these restrictions have caused Music City musicians, sound engineers, and bartenders to be "thrown out".

 October 2020

 On October 22, Williamson, Wilson, and Sumner Counties reinstated mandates requiring residents to wear masks in public.

 November 2020

 On November 17, the day after Moderna announced its coronavirus vaccine reduced the risk of coronavirus infection by 94.5 percent, the New England Journal of Medicine reported that Vanderbilt University Medical Center, among others, worked on this vaccine.
 Additionally, the New England Journal of Medicine reported that prominent country artist and Tennessee resident Dolly Parton helped fund research at VUMC for this vaccine.
-Parton said she donated $1 million because her friend, Dr. Naji Abumrad of VUMC, informed her that the hospital was making exciting advancements towards a coronavirus cure.
+Parton said she donated $1 million because her friend, Naji Abumrad of VUMC, informed her that the hospital was making exciting advancements towards a coronavirus cure.